-HSBC is helping to promote Singapore as a "Tropical Garden City", with its Heritage Tree initiative to help conserve the country's oldest trees.
+HSBC is helping to promote Singapore as a "Tropical Garden City", with its Heritage Tree initiative to help conserve the country/region's oldest trees.
 In fact, the SGD5 bill features the Tembusu tree in recognition of our efforts to nurture a green and sustainable city.

 Exercise in the comfort of your own home with just a mat, a towel and a bottle of water.
 Work out in your pajamas?
 Why not!
 FitnessBlender is currently the most popular exercise channel on YouTube.
 This healthy husband and wife duo have garnered over 5.8 million subscribers with 500 workout videos, and users like the "no frills" approach to fitness.
 Working out at home doesn't require a gym membership or much equipment, but you will need motivation.

 Take the YouTube videos one step further with a bit of equipment, like free weights or a cardio machine – whatever you have space for.
 The best equipment allows you to use your body weight, so there's not much need for bulky machines.
 Go for resistance bands, dumbbells, a pull-up bar and even space-saving mini elliptical and stationary bikes.
 You'll be looking so good, you may want to hit a real gym just to show off.

 Why not get out of your comfort zone with a few unconventional forms of fitness?
 Forest Adventure and Wave House Sentosa are a few of the card promotions available via the ENTERTAINER with HSBC programme.